lsblakk/pystar/docs/webapp.rst

 Adding more detail
 -----------------------------

-Let's give the detail view some more '''detail'''.
+Let's give the detail view some more ``'detail``'.

-We pass in a variable called '''poll''' that points to an instance of the Poll class.
+We pass in a variable called ``'poll``' that points to an instance of the Poll class.
 So you can pull out more information by writing this into the "polls/detail.html" template:

 .. code-block:: html